MB3hel/AUVControlBoard/docs/docs/user_guide/messages.md

 This message will be acknowledged.
 The acknowledge message will contain no result data.

 **BNO055 IMU Axis Configure Command**
-Used to configure the BNO055 IMU's axis orientation.
+Used to configure the BNO055 IMU's axis orientation. *Note: This will also reset the accumulated euler angles to zero*.
 ```none
 'B', 'N', 'O', '0', '5', '5', 'A', [config]
 ```